sagol-python-for-neuroscientists/course_site_2019/README.md

 ## Hackathon

-Information of this year's hackathon is located in the `hackathon` folder.
+Information for this year's hackathon is located in the `hackathon` folder.